mechawrench/wificom-docs/docs/troubleshooting.md

 ## Via Serial

 Please use [Code with Mu](https://codewith.mu/) for interfacing with serial on your WiFiCom.
-Choose CircuitPython mode and click the REPL button.
-To see messages that appear on WiFiCom startup, press Control-C in the REPL to stop the program, then Control-D to start it from the beginning.
+Choose CircuitPython mode and click the Serial/REPL button.
+To see messages that appear on WiFiCom startup, press Control-C in the Serial/REPL area to stop the program, then Control-D to start it from the beginning.

 GNU Screen also works and may be preinstalled on Mac/Linux systems.
 Arduino IDE is not recommended because it cannot send the Control-C and Control-D characters.